Samsung/tizen-docs/docs/application/dotnet/guides/messaging/push.md

 To enable your application to use the push functionality:

-1. To use the [Tizen.Messaging.Push](https://samsung.github.io/TizenFX/latest/api/Tizen.Messaging.Push.html) namespace, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:
+1. To use the [Tizen.Messaging.Push](/application/dotnet/api/TizenFX/latest/api/Tizen.Messaging.Push.html) namespace, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <privileges>
        <privilege>http://tizen.org/privilege/push</privilege>
     </privileges>